 Through a series of workshops held in 2023, attended by representatives from state agencies, we have developed a Climate Adaptation and Resilience Plan.
 This plan was developed by following the U.S. Climate Resilience Toolkit Steps to Resilience framework.
 The workshops focused on fostering cross-departmental collaboration, enhancing understanding of climate impacts, and creating a shared framework for resilience efforts.
-For each of the six major resilience themes, the plan contains a list strategies and some initial priority actions to implement a few of those strategies.
+Six major resilience themes were determined during the workshops.
+The New Mexico Climate Adaptation and Resilience Plan provides a summary of the strategies that support first steps for implementation are organized across the six key themes.